 The Commercial Law major introduces students to commercial law and enables them to undertake an in-depth specialisation in some of its key areas – including corporate law, securities market regulation, banking and finance, taxation, insolvency, franchising, intellectual property, corporate crime, trade practices and consumer law.
 These specialist units are designed to provide the basis of a professional capability in the area far beyond the general introduction.

 Requirements for a major in Commercial Law

 For the award of a major in Commercial Law, students complete:

-(1) a six credit point junior prerequisite unit of study for the major, as follows:
+(1) a six credit point junior prerequisite unit of study, as follows:

 - CLAW1001 Foundations of Business Law.

-(2) 36 credit points of elective senior units of study selected from the following:
+(2) 36 credit points in elective senior units of study selected from the following:

 - CLAW2201 Corporations Law